How Much Do Conveyancing Searches Cost in the UK? (2026)

 - Chancel Repairs Act 2013 — chancel repair liability framework — UK Statute / legislation.gov.uk

-Search any UK property for a free Snapshot.
-Upgrade to Complete (£14.99) for the full 18-page report.
+Search any UK property for an instant Snapshot.
+Upgrade to Complete (£24.99) for the full 18-page report.

 Try or search any UK postcode